oudend/Arduino-PCM-GUI/README.md

 ## About The Project

 A minimalistic python gui that converts audio to PCM format which can be played using the PCM library for Arduino.
-Includes a modified PCM library for sub 8bit encoding and any sample rate support.
+Includes a modified PCM library for 8bit(default), sub 8bit encoding and any sample rate support.

+Smaller sample rates and/or bits lead to more compression which can lead to considerable memory saves but compromises quality.

 ![image](/PCMO.png)